 Whether you go for a one-month or a two-year commitment, you will find that BayCenter’s hosting prices are very affordable.
 You get an SSL certificate thrown in for free, but you’ll have to buy a domain.

 Although there is no money-back guarantee, there are plenty of sign-up incentives that include free website migrations, a 7-day free trial, and a 20% discount on domain names.

 Support provision is a little confusing.
 While some technical support is available 24/7, certain issues are dealt with only during working hours on weekdays.
 To make matters more confusing, some support is free (for website access, website transfers, and CMS installation) whereas other issues are billed at an hourly rate.

-When I attempted to test the apparently-online live chat, I received an automated reply (see below) advising me to leave my email address.
-The good news is that I received an email response the same day, which answered my questions in full and in English.
+When I tried to test the supposedly-online live chat, I got an automated reply (see below) telling me to leave my email address.
+The good news is that I got an email response the same day, and it fully answered my questions in English.